robtweed/mg-showcase/README.md

   - qoper8-fastify: a Fastify Plug-in that integrates qoper8-cp, mg-dbx-napi and glsdb
   - mg-bun-router: a router for Bun.serve that also integrates qoper8-cp, mg-dbx-napi and glsdb

+  - mg_web: an add-on interfacing module for NGINX, allowing connection to external servers
-  - mg_web: a JavaScript-based interface to YottaDB and IRIS, but integrated directly into NGINX
+  - mg_web_js: a JavaScript-based server for mg_web that provides an interface to YottaDB and IRIS
-  - mgw-router: a JavaScript router built on mg_web, offering a high-performance, JavaScript web framework that is built on NGINX - an industrial-strength Web Server rather than a native JavaScript web server (eg Express, Fastify etc)
+  - mgw-router: a JavaScript router for mg_web_js that provides an Express-like router API

+  Our *mg_web*-based solutions create an extremely high-performance JavaScript web framework, rather than relying on a native JavaScript web server (eg Express, Fastify etc), *mg_web* allows the use of industry-standard Web Servers such as NGINX.

+  For existing users of the database tchnologies, each Container also includes pre-built demonstrations of *mg_web* directly connecting NGINX to the YottaDB or IRIS database, allowing handlers to be written in ObjectScript/M rather than JavaScript.
+Your Container also includes another of our products, specifically designed for the M or ObjectScript developer:

+  -mgweb-server: an M/ObjectScript-based router for handling REST APIs

 - Client-side technologies: